Our Advocates

 Darrell Nakagawa

 Darrell S. Nakagawa is the bladder cancer patient advocate with the GU committee and lives in Schaumburg, IL.
 He serves as a patient advocate with the Bladder Cancer Advocacy Network (BCAN), contributing his skills and expertise to the BCAN Think Tank, Patient Summit, and Walk to End Bladder Cancer.
-He has also served as development committee lead for BCAN’s Chicago chapter.
-As a patient advocate with Northwestern Medicine, Darrell has served as a patient education webinar facilitator and project manager.
-Currently president of DN Direct, Darrell has had a career in continuous improvement consulting, organizational transformation, process excellence, and marketing communications with organizations including Philips Lighting, Sears Holdings, Sara Lee, and General Electric.
+He serves as the leader for BCAN’s Chicago chapter.
+As a patient advocate with Northwestern Medicine, Darrell has served as a patient education webinar facilitator and project manager, and he facilitates Northwestern's mixed patient support group in bladder cancer.
+He also is part of the Lurie Cancer Center’s Patients and Families Advisory Board, and represents the patient voice on a Scientific Review Committee.
+As president of the firm DN Direct, Darrell has had a career in continuous improvement consulting, organizational transformation, process excellence, and marketing communications with organizations including Signify, Sears Holdings, Sara Lee, and General Electric.

 Joel Pointon

-Joël Pointon, MPH, lives in San Diego, California, and is a community advocate representing the LGBTQ+ community, a member of the DEI Committee, and monitors the GU committee.
+Joël Pointon, MPH, lives in San Diego, California, and is a community advocate representing the LGBTQ+ community, a member of the DEI Leadership Council, and monitors the GU committee.
 Joël is the principal and founder of JRP Charge, which provides consulting services on multi-unit dwelling electric vehicle charging infrastructure challenges, and has spent his career in the environmental health field.
 He is a prostate cancer survivor and an active contributor to the Health Unlocked community support group communities, including the Advanced Prostate Cancer group and Gay Men with Prostate Cancer group.
 He has participated in a clinical study of gay men with prostate cancer and treatment recovery at the University of Minnesota.
-He has also been active in health advocacy as a district liaison volunteer for AARP for San Diego County and has presented at the Prostate Cancer Foundation’s 28th Scientific Retreat on “ADT, Resistance Training and QoL” in the Survivorship Module.
+He has developed and presented his program on “ADT, Resistance Training and QoL” in the Survivorship Module for the Prostate Cancer Foundation’s 28th Scientific Retreat.
+He has also been active in health advocacy as a member of the Leadership Team for Advocacy in San Diego for AARP and a refugee navigator with Jewish Family Services.

 Allison Rosen, community advocate